 Origin: Unknown (first mention in France)

-This device was reserved for women, homosexuals, and liars.
+This device, also called the pear of anguish, was reserved for women, homosexuals, and liars.
 Shaped like a ripe fruit, the Choke Pear was of intimate design—literally.
 Once inserted into the vagina, anus, or mouth, the device (which had four sharp metal “leaves”) was cranked open.
 The leaves expanded wider and wider, mutilating the victim.